norm4nn/1Y-2T/README.md

 # 1Y-2T
-First year of my studies, Second term, python and C mainly AGH University of Science and Technology
+First year of my studies, second term, python and C exercises mainly AGH University of Science and Technology
 Faculty of Computer Science, Electronics and Telecommunications